sachchiprajapati/.NETInterviewPreparation/README.md

-# Interview Prepation Questions and Answers for .NET Professionals
+# Interview Preparation Questions and Answers for .NET Professionals